 The measure defines rapid fire activator and creates a new crime of unlawful transport, manufacture or transfer of a rapid-fire activator.
-The new crime is a Class A misdemeanor for unlawful possession of a rapid-fire activator or a Class B felony for unlawful transport, manufacture or transfer of a rapid-fire activator.
+The new crime is a Class A misdemeanor for unlawful possession of a rapid-fire activator or a Class B felony for unlawful transport, manufacture or transfer, of a rapid-fire activator.

-In addition, the measure modifies the definition of a public building to include the grounds adjacent to the building and authorizes governing bodies of specified public entities to adopt policy, ordinance, or regulations that the affirmative defense concerning individuals licensed to carry a concealed handgun does not apply to possession of a firearm within the governing body's building and on grounds adjacent to the buildings owned by the governing body.
+In addition, the measure authorizes governing bodies of specified public entities to adopt policy, ordinance, or regulations restricting the carrying of firearms within their buildings and provides that the exemption concerning individuals licensed to carry a concealed handgun does not apply to possession of a firearm within the governing body's building.
 A governing body that adopts such policy must post a clearly visible sign at all normal points of entry to the building and grounds and post a notice on the governing body's website.